Is Scrap Metal Recyclable? How to Properly Disposed of It

 These metals are mercury, lead, and uranium.
 Most people won’t ever find scrap uranium lying around, but mercury and lead can be found in a lot of household items.
 We don’t use them today because they’re a health hazard, but there are still a lot of lead paint and mercury thermometers lying around!

 If you happen to find lead or mercury in any form, do not recycle it or throw it in the garbage.
 Instead, wear protective gear, place it in an airtight container with a proper label, and bring it to a hazardous collection center for disposal.
-Throwing toxic metals in the trash can contaminate soil, groundwater, and even poison people or animals.
+Throwing toxic metals in the trash can contaminate soil, and groundwater, and even poison people or animals.

 Scrap Metal Recycling Tips